 In addition, data annotation must be executed carefully, especially for complex projects.
-Because machines rely on these inputs to perform activities and make critical decisions, the quality, precision, and impact of the machine improves as it becomes smarter based upon the quality and volume of available annotated data.
+Because machines rely on these inputs to perform activities and make critical decisions, the quality, precision, and impact of the machine improve as it becomes smarter based on the quality and volume of available annotated data.

 Should Data Annotation be Done In-House or Outsourced?